zgast/C-Webserver/README.md

 # C-Webserver

-A simple light weight webserver written in C, it is mainly for testing purposes.
+A simple light weight webserver written in C, it only uses the standard lib and I wrote it mainly for learning purposes.

 ## supported filetypes:
 * .html